gaurvism/RASA-Docker/data/nlu.md

 - unable to login as
 - please give rights
 - I do not have access
-- provide access to SMG Legal1
-- not opening from my login
 - attempting to access
 - trying to access
-- uploader rights
-- HR rights
-- role is not visible

 ## intent:network_issue
 - I am not able to login